RaviTej-k/Projects/ML/ML_2/readme.md

 For this assignment, we will be using the CIFAR-10 dataset which consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.
 The dataset is available from many places online, and a direct download link is available in Canvas.
 You can also find more information about the dataset at https://www.cs.toronto.edu/~kriz/cifar.html.
+Please download the data set from the above link.

 Downloading and Preprocessing the Data
 After downloading the data, extract the batch files to the cifar10 directory that is already in this repository.